haoxins/haoxins.github.io/archived/2021-istio-in-action.md

     to all workloads that match the selector specified in the policy.

+* To create a *mesh-wide PeerAuthentication* policy it must fullfill two conditions,
+  - *firstly*, it must be applied in the Istio installation namespace and
+  - *secondly*, it must be named *"default"*.

 ## Troubleshooting the data plane

 ## Performance tuning the control plane